bevyengine/bevy-website/content/learn/book/welcome/_index.md

 ## Stability warning

 Bevy aims to be a general-purpose game engine capable of handling arbitrary 2D or 3D games.
-However, Bevy is still in its infancy, and there are very good reasons not to choose it for your next project.
+However, Bevy is not yet production-ready, and there are very good reasons not to choose it for your next project.
 No mature solutions currently exist for:

 - animation